OAguinagalde/platform_windows/readme.md

+# Windows platform layer

-# Working with the windows platform
+Figuring out the windows platform layer.

+## Building

 Building is strightforward since there is no dependencys other than the windows provided libraries and APIs.